Chapter 6 Linear model inference and prediction

 \[ \begin{aligned} &H_0: \beta_1 = \cdots = \beta_{p-1} = 0 \mid \beta_0 \in \mathbb{R} \\ &H_a: \beta_1 \in \mathbb{R} \text{ or } \ldots \text{ or } \beta_{p-1}\in \mathbb{R} \mid \beta_0 \in \mathbb{R}. \end{aligned} \]

-Notice that the RM in \(H_0\) is a special case of the CM in \(H_a\) with all of the regression coefficients set equal to zero except for the intercept term.
+Notice that the RM in \(H_0\) is a special case of the CM in \(H_a\) with all the regression coefficients set equal to zero except for the intercept term.
 Notice that we specifically conditioned our hypotheses on the intercept coefficient, \(\beta_0\), being included in both models we are comparing.

 The \(F\) statistic in Equation (6.10) used for this test simplifies dramatically when performing a test for a regression relationship.Using a bit of calculus or by carefully using the OLS estimator of the regression coefficients, it is possible to show that for the Reduced Model that \(\hat{\beta}_0=\bar{Y}\).
 Thus, for the \(RSS_{RM} = \sum_{i=1}^n (Y_i - \bar{Y})^2\), which is the definition of the TSS defined in Chapter 3!
 Then the numerator of our F statistic becomes \(TSS - RSS_{CM}\), which is mathematically equivalent to the regression sum of squares for the Complete Model.
 The degrees of freedom of \(RSS_{RM} = n - 1\).
 Similarly, the degrees of freedom of \(RSS_{CM} = n - p\).
 Thus \(\mathrm{df}_{RM} - \mathrm{df}_{CM} = (n - 1) - (n - p) = p-1\).
 Thus, Our F statistic for this test simplifies to